ashwinbhatnagar/card-payment-take-home-test/README.md

 ## Features

 This sample consists of a `client` in React and a `server` piece.
-The server is created using Node and the client is implemented using `create-react-app` to provide the boilerplate for React.
+The server is written using [Node.js](https://nodejs.org/en/) and the client is implemented using `create-react-app` to provide the boilerplate for React.
 Stripe Elements is integrated using [`react-stripe-elements`](https://github.com/stripe/react-stripe-elements), which is the official React library provided by Stripe.

 ## How to run locally